 Rabies is a serious and often fatal disease when contracted by any mammal, including our beloved pets.
 This is why prevention is the key defense against the rabies virus.
-Here, our Gold Canyon veterinarians share the best rabies vaccine schedule for your dog and why it is important to follow it.
+Here, our Gold Canyon, Arizona veterinarians share the best rabies vaccine schedule for your dog and why it is important to follow it.

 What is rabies?